EdutieProject/edutie-backend/docs/edutie/flows/learning/learningresource/CreateLearningResource.md

 ## Description

 This flow creates a learning resource.
-It is created using learning resource definition as an absolute definition and a student's learning history for personalization purposes.
+It is created using static learning resource definition as an absolute definition and student's learning history for personalization purposes.

 1. Input data: Student id and Learning Resource Definition id
 2. Load the data - student profile and LR Definition
 3. Create a Personalized Learning Resource:
-    1. Fetch knowledge correlations from knowledge map
-    2. Create Learning Resource Generation Schema
+   1. Create Learning Resource Generation Schema
-        1. Compute qualified learning requirements using recent learning history
+      1. Compute qualified learning requirements using recent learning history:
+         - Mathematical function may be used for difficulty stage computing.
+F: Grade list -> Percentage of L.Req. qualification
-        2. Create Personalized Activity Details
+      2. Create personalization rules:
-            - Use activity prompts provided in the Learning Resource Definition
-            - Create Activity Personalization Rules using Knowledge map
-        3. Create Personalized Theory Details
-            - Use theory prompts provided in the Learning Resource Definition
-            - Create Theory Personalization Rules using Knowledge map
+         - Get the latest Learning Results.
+Could be up to week ago or sth like that.
+         - Choose personalization types qualified for the LR.
+Base the choice on meeting the criteria with the latest Learning Result list.
+         - If more than 2 personalization types are qualified, randomize the choice by choosing only 2 of them.
+         - Search for assessments in the latest learning result list that satisfy the personalization type condition.
+Let the assessments be of strong correlation with the activity learning requirements.
+         - Create a personalization rule using a Feedback and a personalization context from the given strategy.
+      3. Map Educator Instructions to Additional Instructions
-    3. Use LLM to generate LR dto from LRGS
+   2. Use LLM to generate LR dto from LRGS
-    4. Create Learning Resource from the DTO
+   3. Create Learning Resource from the DTO
 4. Save & return the LR.

-Personalized theory & activity details may be offloaded as they can be created separately

 The LRGS is sent to the LLM and the response is being restructured to match Learning Resource.